mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Main Rulebook v2.md

 While the Traveller rules can be used to model almost any science fiction novel, movie or setting, the traditional setting for games is the Third Imperium of Mankind, the third great empire to stretch across the stars.
 In the Third Imperium setting, the players take on the roles of tramp merchants and mercenaries, wandering the galaxy in search of profit and adventure.

-Players
+## Players

 Most of the participants in a Traveller game will be playersplayers.
 Usually, each player generates a character using the Character Creation rules; that character becomes the player's avatar in the game world.
 These player characters are the central protagonists of the game and scenarios revolve around their adventures and actions.

-The Referee
+## The Referee

 One of the participants is the RefereeReferee, who describes the world around the characters, presents them with challenges and dangers, and takes on the role of the supporting cast and the antagonists.
 The Referee creates the basic outline of the scenarios that the player characters encounter and resolves the results of their actions using the rules in this book as a guideline.

-Games
+## Games

 Traveller may be played in any of three basic configurations – scenario, refereed campaign, or shared campaign.

 In a scenario, the players embark on a journey or adventure overseen by a Referee.
-The Referee determines what dangers the characters will face, from hostile aliens or criminals to solar fl ares or automated defence systems, or even political intrigue and deception.
+The Referee determines what dangers the characters will face, from hostile aliens or criminals to solar flares or automated defence systems, or even political intrigue and deception.
 The players choose how their characters will react and overcome these obstacles.
 For example, the characters may be hired to bring a cargo from one world to another, but a rival merchant is trying to stop them and has hired a band of mercenaries to attack the characters' ship en route.
 The characters have to get the cargo through safely.

 A scenario can be a one-off game, using characters written by the Referee specifically for that game and discarded afterwards, or it can be part of a campaign.
 A scenario takes one or more game sessions to complete.